IKE BLESSITT BASEBALL CARDS

 Beyond the crown jewels, Ike’s breadth of holding is staggering – complete Goudey, Play Ball, Leaf, and Bowman sets from the 1930s-50s; a mammoth array of 1950s Topps issues highlighted by flagship complete sets in exceptional condition; and unmatched runs from all the biggest brands up to modern hits.
 Ike continues to refine his collection by acquiring incredible older cards to drive condition upgrades.
 He has devoted two floors of his suburban Kansas City home to professionally constructed display cases and vault storage.
 Ike also shares his passion through lectures and exhibits, including donating cards to national baseball collections to preserve the history for future generations.

-Read also: TOP 1986 TOPPS BASEBALL CARDS
+Read also: TOPPS DIGITAL BASEBALL CARDS

 While Ike’s collection and knowledge could easily fill volumes of books, his greatest joy remains experiencing the wonder and passion for the game through its cardboard history.
 Even in his 70s, Ike still gets thrilled opening packs on release day hoping for a gem to add to his treasured hoard.
 As one of the true legends in the hobby who helped build the market from its earliest days, Ike is a living link to baseball’s past.
 His staggering collection, preserved meticulously for over 60 years, stands as one of the most significant private archives chronnceling the 150+ year history of America’s Pastime in card form.